liamwhan/flatly/README.md

 <a name="flatly"></a>
 ## flatly
 flatly is a simple flat file JSON db system.

-### IMPORTANT: This package is under active development and is not considered fit for production
+IMPORTANT: flatly is under active development and is not considered production ready

 **Kind**: global class